Shielded Cable: What it is and Why You Need it!

 So what are the different types of cable shielding?

 Well for Ethernet Cable you have a few options

 - F/UTP – Foil Unshielded Twisted Pair

 - S/FTP – Shielded Foil Twisted pair

 Starting with the lowest level of shielding, UTP, this cable provides no shielding from EMI.
 These cables are generally more cost efficient and easier to work with, at the cost of having no form of EMI resistance.

-F/UTP, or Foil Unshielded twisted pair, has an internal layer of shielding that wraps around all of the twisted pairs.
+F/UTP, or Foil Unshielded Twisted Pair, has an internal layer of shielding that wraps around all of the twisted pairs.
 This shielding is just below the jacket and has a copper drain wire connected to it.
-This drain wire is grounds the electricity after the cable has been terminated, and is an essential part of all shielded cable.
+The drain wire grounds electricity after the cable has been terminated, and is an essential part of all shielded cable.
 As seen below, there is only one layer of shielding that encases all of the conductors, however each individual twisted pair remains unshielded.

 For a guide on how to terminate this cable, check out our post on Terminating RJ45 Modular Plugs!